teadetime/warmup_project/README.md

 ### Challenges
 - Using a simulator can be tough!
 A lot of time was spent getting familiar with it and various problems/bad states that were gotten into.
-- Odometry
+- Odometry was stored in Quaternion and wasn't useful in it's format so it had to be converted -

 ### Improvements

 ### Takeaways
-- *Use Bag Files* Using bag files
+- *Use Bag Files* Using bag files can really help speed up development